Energy Transformation Strategy

 Traditional Electricity Supply Chain

 The energy system has been transitioning to a new model as we use more renewable energy.
-More households and small businesses are installing solar photovoltaic and battery systems to take control of their electricity bills.
-Over a quarter of Western Australian households have installed a solar system.
-Plus, large-scale renewable generators are supplying an increasing amount of our electricity needs.
+There is a growing number of households and small businesses installing solar photovoltaic and battery systems to take control of their electricity bills.
+In fact, over a quarter of Western Australian households have installed a solar system.
+It is evident large-scale renewable generators are supplying an increasing amount of our energy needs.

-Wind and solar are the large and small-scale renewables used in the WA power sector.
-Along with large batteries, renewables are good for low cost, low emissions energy.
-However, the intermittent nature of these energy sources can present challenges.
-In particular, when maintaining the security, reliability and affordability of our power system.
+In the WA power sector we use wind and solar, which are large and small-scale renewables.
+Along with large batteries, renewables like these are good for low cost, low emissions energy.
+However, the intermittent nature of these energy sources can present challenges, particularly when maintaining the security, reliability and affordability of our power system.

-To manage these challenges, on 6 March 2019, the Hon Bill Johnston MLA, Minister for Energy announced the Government’s Energy Transformation Strategy.
-This is the Western Australian Government’s response to the energy transformation and plan for the future of our power system.
+To manage these challenges, on 6 March 2019, the Hon Bill Johnston MLA, Minister for Energy, announced the Energy Transformation Strategy.
+This is the Western Australian Government’s response to the energy transformation and their plan for the future of our power system.

 From May 2019 to May 2021, the Energy Transformation Taskforce led the first stages of the Energy Transformation Strategy.
 Learn more about the energy transformation at: Energy Transformation Strategy: 2019 - 2021